The Reformed Presbyterian Church (RPCNA) is founded upon the conviction that the Bible is the Word of God.

 The name REFORMED PRESBYTERIAN is best understood when stated, REFORMED AND PRESBYTERIAN.
 We are Reformed or Calvinistic in doctrine, and Presbyterian in church government.

-A few of our distinguishing practices: the exclusive use of the Psalms of the Bible in worship (sung a cappella), a testimony against secret societies, and an emphasis on the Kingdom of Christ in every area of life.
+A few of our distinguishing practices: the exclusive use of the Psalms of the Bible in worship (sung a cappella), and an emphasis on Christ’s Kingly authority over every area of life.

 Covenant of Communicant Membership